Hey QT

 "Hey QT" is the only single by the one-off music project QT.
-The project consisted of American performance artist Hayden Dunham, English producers A. G. Cook and Sophie, and British singer Harriet Pittard.
+The project consisted of American performance artist Hayden Dunham, British producers A. G. Cook and Sophie, and British singer Harriet Pittard.
 The song was released on 26 August 2014 via XL Recordings.
 The single's release was accompanied by a photo of QT with a blonde wig trimmed into a messy bob cut.
 The promotional image was made by Diamond Wright, a team that includes PC Music musician Hannah Diamond.

 Composition

 "Hey QT" is a dance-pop song composed in the key of F major, with a tempo of 129 beats per minute.
 Its production uses synthesizer melodies and an irregular beat comprised [sic] staccato snare hits.
 It features a call and response hook of "Hey QT!
 Yeah?".
 Although Dunham portrays QT, the song's vocals are actually by British singer Harriet Pittard, who also records as Zoee.
 Her voice was shifted to a higher pitch, and the song has a girlish, cute aesthetic.
 She said that the lyrics describe a "feeling of sensing someone's presence even when they are not in the same physical space".
 "Hey QT" includes a metanarrative about the song itself.